Maine Rural Health Research Center

 This project will explore healthcare use and barriers to healthcare access among disabled Medicare beneficiaries under 65 in rural and urban areas.
 The study will be based on quantitative analyses of the 2009-2013 Medicare Current Beneficiary Survey.

-Topics: Disabilities, Health disparities, Medicare
+Topics: Disabilities, Health disparities and health equity, Medicare

 Impact of the Opioid Crisis on Rural Emergency Departments